SOLD Screenprint Corneille

 Framed behind glass 34,6 * 39,4 inch (78*88 cm)

-Corneille was born in 1922 in Liège (Belgium) as Guillaume Corneille van Bervloo.
+Corneille (Liège 1922-2010 Auvers-sur-Oise) was born as Guillaume Corneille van Bervloo.
 Both parents are Dutch.
 He was largely self-taught, but did attend some art courses at the Amsterdam Rijksacademie from 1940 to 1942.
 Initially, he was strongly influenced by Picasso's work.
 In 1948 he broke away from this and joined the Cobra movement as a co-founder.

 In 1950 he moved from Amsterdam to Paris with his wife and photographer Henny Riemens (1928-1993).
 The couple married in Amsterdam in 1955 and traveled several times to other parts of the world: North Africa, North America, the Antilles and South America.
 These journeys largely determine the nature of his work.
 From the 1960s he fell back on figurative art, depicting women, birds, flowers and often characters.